spectrocloud/librarium/docs/docs-content/getting-started/gcp/update-k8s-cluster.md

 :::

 Palette now makes the required changes to your cluster according to the specifications of the configured cluster profile version.
-Once your changes have completed, Palette marks your layers with the green status indicator.
+Once your changes are applied, Palette marks your layers with the green status indicator.
 The Kubecost pack will be successfully deployed.

 ![Image that shows completed cluster profile updates](/getting-started/gcp/getting-started_update-k8s-cluster_completed-cluster-updates.webp)